 Wearing protective eyewear is a necessity for your job

 In the U.S., eye injuries are the most common type of reported job site injury.
 Among these, about 2,000 people are injured each day, many of them suffering permanent vision loss.
 Furthermore, eye injuries are costly, with nearly $300 million in lost productivity, medical expenses, and workers’ compensation costs.
 Unfortunately, although employers and employees alike are required to wear protective eyewear, some workers still disregard the importance of eye protection and risk damaging their eyesight.
+This being said, all employers should provide eyewash stations, like those here, if employees regularly work with dangerous chemicals.

 If your job requires you to work in a lab, you’ll need protective eyewear.
 Chemicals and blood testing are common dangers in lab work, and you must wear eyewear to protect your eyes.
 There are different styles of protective eyewear, depending on the hazards.
 Your employer should provide you with the proper eyewear for the specific job.
 Make sure the eyewear fits properly and is easily adjustable.